OpenDreamKit/OpenDreamKit.github.io/_posts/2017-08-28-SageWindows.md

 the default kernel and, where possible, opens the Notebook interface in the user's browser.

-In princple this could also be used as a development environment for doing development of Sage and/or Sage extensions on Windows, but the current installer is geared primarily just for users.
+In principle this could also be used as a development environment for doing development of Sage and/or Sage extensions on Windows, but the current installer is geared primarily just for users.